RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 - The running task issues a ``rtems_barrier_wait`` directive.

-- The running task issues a ``rtems_message_queue_receive`` directive with the wait option and the message queue is empty.
+- The running task issues a ``rtems_message_queue_receive`` directive with the wait option, and the message queue is empty.

-- The running task issues an ``rtems_event_receive`` directive with the wait option and the currently pending events do not satisfy the request.
+- The running task issues a ``rtems_event_receive`` directive with the wait option, and the currently pending events do not satisfy the request.

 - The running task issues a ``rtems_semaphore_obtain`` directive with the wait option and the requested semaphore is unavailable.